cannarin025/Game_of_Life/README.txt

 To play life please run Main.f.

+    Adjustable parameters:
-    Note: The size of the array can be edited by changing the values of the constants at the top of Main.f
+        - The size of the array can be edited by changing the values of the constants at the top of Main.f
-    Note: The rules of the Game of Life can be varied by editing the values for S and B in the relevant place in Ruleset.f.
+        - The rules of the Game of Life can be varied by editing the values for S and B in the relevant place in Ruleset.f.
 Please supply values in the range <None> to 8.
+        - The synchronicity of the Game of Life i.e. the probability any cell will have rules applied each iteration can be varied in Main.f
+            - Synchronicity investigations should be conducted using periodic boundary conditions i.e. wrapped edges.
+        - The max number of iterations that the game will run for can be varied by editing the value of max_iterations in main.f.
+            - Note the max number of iterations only applies when the word run_test is used to play life.

     If any issues are encountered, please force-restart SwiftForth